YahyaKM/PathFinding_Visualization/README.md

 # PathFinding_Visualization

-This program is a visual Implementation for A* Algorithm in Pygame Python and a menu GUI which is navigated using keyboard/mouse to Run the program.
+visual Implementation for A* Algorithm in Pygame Python and a menu GUI which is navigated using keyboard/mouse to Run the program.

 **Menu**